AdobeDocs/photoshop-api-docs/README.md

 ## Input and Output file locations

-For the time being clients can only use assets stored on EITHER Adobe's Creative Cloud OR external storage (like AWS S3).
+For the time being clients can only use assets stored on EITHER Adobe's Creative Cloud OR external storage (like AWS S3 or Azure Blog Storage).
 Support for mixing and matching will be added in the future

 ## Fonts